 This conference exhibited a striking interaction among logicians of various stripes.
 This paper is one example; I raised the question of whether a counterexample to Vaught's conjecture necessarily had a model of cardinality \aleph_2 early in the conference; Sacks elaborated on the question in his second presentation; Hjorth heard the problem in Sack's lecture and had the tools to solve it.
-And in writing up my contribution, I saw that Hjorth's solution solved a second question, the number of models in \aleph_1 .
-The tools were available in the various communities but even the statement of the results depended on the connections made in the conference.
+And in writing up my contribution, I saw that Hjorth's solution suggests some new strategies for attacking Vaught's conjecture itself.
+But these strategies are restrained by Gao's results which are shown by a real interweaving of model theoretic and descriptive set theoretic techniques.